Incorporate a U.S. C-Corporation

-Setup a US C-Corporation - A corporation, sometimes called a C corp, is a legal entity that's separate from its owners.
+Setup a U.S. C-Corporation - A corporation, sometimes called a 'C-corp', is a legal entity that's separate from its owners.
 Corporations can make a profit, be taxed, and can be held legally liable.
-Corporations offer the strongest protection to its owners from personal liability, but the cost to form a corporation is higher than other structures.
+Corporations offer the strongest protection to its owners from personal liability, but the administrative cost of operating a corporation is generally higher than other structures.
 Corporations have an advantage when it comes to raising capital because they can raise funds through the sale of stock, which can also be a benefit in attracting employees.

-A C Corporation has Limited Liability - Because a C Corp is a separate legal entity, the liabilities of the business are separate from the liabilities of the directors, investors and shareholders.
+A C-Corporation has Limited Liability - Because a C-Corp is a separate legal entity, the liabilities of the business are separate from the liabilities of the directors, investors and shareholders.
 Generally, the owners of a C Corporation are protected from being liable for the business’s obligations.
-This does not apply in all cases, for example if corporate funds are misused, there is wilful fraud, or if certain rules and regulations are not followed.
+This does not apply in all cases, for example if corporate funds are misused, there is willful fraud, or if certain rules and regulations are not followed.

 Ease of Access to Funding Through Issuing Stock - If a C Corporation want to raise money, it can hold an “Initial Public Offering (IPO)” where it “goes public” and offers shares for sale on a stock exchange.
 This can bring significant money into a business.
 They can also choose to issue shares periodically to raise further funding, although this can dilute the value of existing shares.